Summer McIntosh wins gold at 400M individual medley at swimming world championships | TSN

 McIntosh now has 13 career medals at the world championships, including eight gold.

-Also Sunday, Canada’s men’s 4x100-metre medley relay team placed sixth in the final.
+Also Sunday, Canada’s men’s 4x100 medley relay team placed sixth, while the women’s 4x100 medley relay team, which included McIntosh, finished fifth in the final event of the meet.

+McIntosh accounted for five of Canada’s eight swimming medals at the world aquatics championships.
+Adding to the tally were Montreal's Ilya Kharun in the men’s 100 butterfly, Mary-Sophie Harvey, of Laval, Que., in the women’s 200 individual medley, and the 4x100 mixed medley relay team — all earning bronze.

+Montreal's Simone Leathead added a silver in the women’s 20-metre high dive, her first career medal at worlds.

 This report by The Canadian Press was first published Aug.
 3, 2025.